 Environmental and natural resource (ENR) issues are scientifically, politically, culturally, and emotionally complex.
 Government agencies are tasked with navigating these complexities while non-government interests are increasingly demanding a “seat at the table.”
 The commonalities of success and failure in large and complex multi-agency projects in Utah are striking.
 Specific actions can radically increase the probability of success, and other actions, when not taken, result in limited success or unnecessary delays.

-1. Forum on Collaboration (1-day)
+1. Forum on collaboration (1-day)

 To be held in late fall 2015 to provide an opportunity for decision-makers at state and federal agencies to learn from each other and share experiences and challenges with collaborative problem-solving.
-The Forum will provide participants with the tools needed to identify opportunities for collaboration, implement best practices, as well as monitor efforts to evaluate effectiveness.
+The forum will provide participants with the tools needed to identify opportunities for collaboration, implement best practices, as well as monitor efforts to evaluate effectiveness.

-2. Dialogues on Collaboration (quarterly)
+2. Dialogues on collaboration (quarterly)

 These dialogues will provide a broad cross-section of ENR stakeholders an opportunity for networking, education and training, and ongoing sharing of collaboration best practices and lessons learned.
 An informal multi-stakeholder planning group will be assembled to develop agendas for these dialogues.